openjs-foundation/cross-project-council/GOVERNANCE.md

 As per the [CPC charter](https://github.com/openjs-foundation/cross-project-council/blob/master/CPC-CHARTER.md), the non-impact projects elect 2 voting CPC members:

-> up to two Voting members may be nominated by the non Impact projects based on a process set by the CPC.
+> up to two Voting members may be nominated by the non-impact projects based on a process set by the CPC.

 These members will be elected as follows: